The Spanish Steps: The Most Famous Steps in Rome

 At Avventure Bellissime – Italian holiday experts – we have the privilege of helping visitors to Italy experience Rome.
 Two of our tours take in the beautiful Spanish Steps:

-Our Grand Day tour of Rome is essentially three tours in one.
+Our Grand Day tour of Rome in a Day is essentially three tours in one.
 It includes a beautiful evening visit to the Spanish Steps as well as the Trevi Fountain and the Pantheon.
 By day, we will use our ‘skip the queue’ tickets and explore the Colosseum, Constantine’s Arch, the Ancient Roman Forum, Palatine Hill, the Vatican, the Sistine Chapel and St. Peter’s Basilica.

 If you are thinking of organising your holidays to Italy, please do visit our website at tours-italy.com We offer a selection of Italian vacation packages as well as tours of Italy’s best-loved attractions – including Rome and the Spanish Steps.